-This is a super easy recipe for sweet tart dough; it’s very basic but works very well.
+This is a super easy recipe for sweet tart dough, or crust, or pastry.
+It’s very basic but works very well.
 I’m not a huge baker, but I love making tarts because they are easy to make crowd pleasers and you can always change it up with a different filling.
-You can give this recipe your own personal touch by adding spices such as cinnamon, ginger, nutmeg, all spice, or even dry herbs such as mint, lemon verbena, etc. to the dough to give it an additional touch of flavor that will complement the filling.
+You can give this crust recipe your own personal touch by adding spices such as cinnamon, ginger, nutmeg, all spice, or even dry herbs such as mint, lemon verbena, etc. to the dough to give it an additional touch of flavor that will complement the filling.

 The quantities in this recipe are for 2 9-inch tarts; my thinking is that if you’re going to go to the trouble to make a tart, you might as well make two of them.
 You can give the extra tart to your neighbors or take it to work (co-workers will love you).
 Or you can use different fillings for each one and people will be impressed that you made two different desserts.
 You can also freeze the additional tart dough for later use.
 Of course you can also half the quantities and just make one tart.